Kubernetes on AWS Resources

 }

 6. Enable ‘Assume Role’ for Master Pool IAM roles.
-Add the following content as in-line policy to master IAM roles:
+Add the following content as an in-line policy to master IAM roles:

 {